-As the great Al Green (and later David Byrne of the Talking Heads) sang, “take me to the river.”
-So let’s head out to the Hudson River, which is home to some of New York City’s most iconic landmarks, such as the Ellis Island National Monument and the Statue of Liberty.
-Hudson River boat tours are perfect for families, couples, and friends looking for something fun and exciting to do together without having to leave Manhattan.
+As the great Al Green (and later David Byrne of the Talking Heads) sang, “take me to the river,” let us head out to the home of some of New York City’s most iconic landmarks, such as the Ellis Island National Monument and the Statue of Liberty along the Hudson River.
+The Hudson River is a 315-mile river that flows from north to south primarily through eastern New York originating in the Adirondack Mountains.
+Hudson River boat tours are perfect for families, couples, and friends looking for something fun and exciting to do together without having to leave Manhattan

 Hudson River Sightseeing Cruises

 There are various options for your river cruise, depending on the time of day, year, what you’re celebrating, or if it’s just for a leisurely time on the water.
-But no matter when you go, you’ll see the magnificent NYC skyline from the west side and the Jersey City skyline from the east.
-So you’ll enjoy views in all directions.
+But no matter when you go, you will see the magnificent NYC skyline from the west side and the Jersey City skyline from the east.
+So you will enjoy views from all directions.

-And if you check the water periodically, you may see seals and the occasional dolphin playing with a kayaker.
+And if you check the water periodically, you may see seals and the occasional dolphin playing with a kayaker, just a few of the over seventy creatures that call the Hudson River home.
 As one news report recently noted, “the many creatures of the Hudson River may surprise you.”
 For the full eco-experience, go paddling on the Hudson!
 You can rent kayaks at Hudson River Park in lower Manhattan.

-If you’d rather kick back and drink in the views over a sumptuous meal on the water, dining cruises are available throughout the year.
+If you would rather kick back and drink in the views over a sumptuous meal on the water, dining cruises are available throughout the year.

-Lunch and brunch cruises are usually 2 hours, while dinner cruises are typically 3 hours.
+Lunch and brunch cruises are usually two hours, while dinner cruises are typically three hours.
 Lunch cruises tend to be more casual than dinner cruises, making them ideal for a family or group outing.
 On the other hand, dinner cruises specialize in accommodating couples and friend groups looking for more of a night out.

-A holiday harbor river cruise in New York City is a great way to see the city’s world-renowned landmarks, such as the Statue of Liberty, Ellis Island, the Brooklyn Bridge and Battery Park.
-There is something for everyone for all occasions, from Valentine’s Day and Easter to 4th of July, New Year’s Eve and Mother’s Day.
+A holiday harbor river cruise in New York City is a great way to see the city’s world-renowned landmarks, such as the Statue of Liberty, Ellis Island, the Brooklyn Bridge, and Battery Park.
+There is something for everyone for all occasions, from Valentine’s Day and Easter to the 4th of July, New Year’s Eve, and Mother’s Day.

 Take your pick of brunch, lunch, or dinner holiday cruises.
 But book early–these always sell out.